Osceola County (West) PUMA, FL

 Poverty & Diversity

-9.55% of the population for whom poverty status is determined in Osceola County (West) PUMA, FL (10.4k out of 109k people) live below the poverty line, a number that is lower than the national average of 12.4%.
+9.55% of the population for whom poverty status is determined in Osceola County (West) PUMA, FL (10.4k out of 109k people) live below the poverty line, a number that is approximately the same as the national average of N/A%.
 The largest demographic living in poverty are Females 25 - 34, followed by Females 35 - 44 and then Males 35 - 44.

-The most common racial or ethnic group living below the poverty line in Osceola County (West) PUMA, FL is Hispanic, followed by White and Black.
+The most common racial or ethnic group living below the poverty line in Osceola County (West) PUMA, FL is false, followed by false and false.

 The Census Bureau uses a set of money income thresholds that vary by family size and composition to determine who classifies as impoverished.
 If a family's total income is less than the family's threshold than that family and every individual in it is considered to be living in poverty.